witheve/rfcs/proposed/syntax.md

 ##### **String Interpolation**

-We support string interpolation using double curly braces e.g. {{ }}.
-For instance, consider the following:
+We support string interpolation (concatenation) is implemented using double curly braces e.g. `{{ }}`.
+For instance, when we print output, we use string interpolation to format the results:

 ```
-print the guests and burgers
-  [#party-guest guest burgers]
   maintain
+    [#div children:
+      [#h1 text: "Guest List"]
-    [#div text: "{{guest.name}} is going to eat {{burgers}} burgers"]
+      [#div text: "{{name}} will eat {{guest.burgers}} {{burger-switch}}" sort: name]
+      [#h2 text: "Total burgers needed: {{burgers}}"]]
 ```

-In this block of code, we select the guests of the party and the number of burgers they are going to eat at the party.
-The last line of the block prints this information in a sentence.
-Notice that because of set semantics, we only wrote code to print a single sentence; when the code is executed, the sentence will be printed once for every guest.
+Notice that the div printing the guest list is only written once, but because of set semantics, it will be printed as many times as there are elements in the set (in this case we'd expect it to be printed 5 times).
+For the same reason, the total burger count will only be printed once.

 #### Phase 2: Mutate